Private CA with CFSSL

 | cfssljson -bare intermediate/intermediate-ca

-1. Before signing the intermediates certificate let’s configure a profile called intermediate in file config.json.
-Here some constraints will be specified:
+- Before signing the intermediates certificate let’s configure a profile called

-• Expiry: Again quite a long expiration period is set here at 70 080 hour or 8 years.
+defines that the intermediate can only be used for issuing certificates, as well as revoking them. - Expiry: Again quite a long expiration period is set here at 70 080 hour or 8 years.

-• CA Constraint: is_ca=true confirms that the certificate will be used as a CA while max_path_len=1 limits the intermediate to only be able to issue sub-intermediate CAs that does not have the capability to issue additional CAs.
-To disallow the intermediate CA to issue any child CAs at all max_path_len":0 and "max_path_len_zero": true} can be used.
+limits the intermediate to only be able to issue sub-intermediate CAs that does not have the capability to issue additional CAs.
+To disallow the intermediate CA to issue any child CAs at allmax_path_len":0

 cat << "EOF" > config.json